 Heat Pumps vs. Other Ways Of Heating A Home

-A heat pump isn’t the only option for heating your home, though it does have the advantage of being the most energy efficient option with the lowest running cost, especially when used wisely.
+A heat pump isn’t the only option for heating your home, though it does have the advantage of being one of the more energy efficient options with the lowest running cost, especially when used wisely.
 Other popular options include wood or pellet burners, flued gas heaters (using either natural or LPG gas), electric heaters, and unflued heaters.

 Some heating alternatives have been deemed “unhealthy and inefficient” to run by the government – which is why a few of these won’t be accepted under the new Healthy Homes Guarantee Act.
 The heating standard states: “some heating devices are inefficient, unaffordable or unhealthy to run, such as unflued gas heaters, open fires, electric heaters (except heat pumps) with a heating capacity of greater than 2.4 kilowatts, and multiple electric heaters (except heat pumps) in one room.
 These particular heating devices will not be accepted in the heating standard…”